greg-raven/Uncommon-Sense/_posts/2023-06-29-discrimination-not-helpful.md

 ---
-title: 'Discrimination is not helpful'
+title: "Discrimination is not helpful"
 layout: post
 categories:
 - equality